Sage-Bionetworks/challengerutils/README.md

 ## Installation

 This package requires the installation of Python > 3.6 and `challengeutils`. *NOTE*: This package will not work with `synapser`.
-Do not load `library(synapser).` To use core Synapse client functions with this package, import the Python `synapseclient` like so:
+Do not load `library(synapser).` To use core Synapse client functions in the same R environment as the `challengeutils` package, import the Python `synapseclient` like so:

 ```
 synapseclient <- import('synapseclient')